 However, learning to work through emotions so that they don’t interfere with behavior and decision-making is more challenging for someone who is struggling with drug or alcohol abuse issues.
-It requires a certain degree of self-awareness paired with a lot of practice, commitment and guidance from someone with experience.
+It requires a certain degree of self-awareness paired with a lot of practice, commitment, and guidance from someone with experience.

-1. Find social support.
+1. Find social support to manage feelings

 This support system can also help the recovering individual keep their feelings in check when emotions start to run high.
 Recovery groups such as AA are a good place to make sober friends or find a sponsor to turn to when emotions are difficult to handle.

-It is easy for addicts who have gone through treatment to become resentful and angry, and act out behaviors that they’ll later regret.
-Consider mindful meditation, a type of meditation that teaches people to observe their emotions without becoming overwhelmed by them or overreacting.
+It is easy for recovering addicts who have gone through treatment to become resentful and angry and act out behaviors that they’ll later regret.
+Consider mindfulness meditation, a type of meditation that teaches people to observe their emotions without becoming overwhelmed by them or overreacting.

-3. Go to counseling.
+3. Go to counseling to overcome hard emotions

 When you are flooded by negative thoughts, sometimes the best option is to just physically move away.
-Go for a walk, breathe deeply, calm yourself and when the emotions have passed, re-enter the situation.
+Go for a walk, breathe deeply, calm yourself, and when the emotions have passed, re-enter the situation.
 Removing yourself from a heated moment should not be considered rude.
 In fact, it may actually preserve your relationships and allow for a new perspective.
 Later, when you have a peaceful moment, document the situation in a diary or journal.
 This provides a tangible source of information to remind you what triggered the stress and how you successfully kept your feelings in check without resorting to drugs or alcohol.